maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 } stack_traces SEC(".maps");
 ```

-that we can access directly in user space to retrieve the sampled stack's trace, by passing the sampled stack ID:

-**Userspace with libbpf-go**:
+this data can be accessed in user space by stack ID (that we just collected).
+You can read below an example with [libbpf-go](https://github.com/aquasecurity/libbpfgo):

 ```go